erikosmundsen/post-quantum-iot-gateway/README.md

    If everything is wired and configured correctly, the readings will appear in the dashboard.

+## F. Test PQC-secure MQTT communication

-9. Test the secure MQTT connection with the CLI tools:
+1. Test the secure MQTT connection with the CLI tools:

     ```
     ./scripts/pqc_sub.sh